thma/WhyHaskellMatters/README.md

 ![commitee languages](img/language-5.png)

-The development shown in this chart is rather untypical:
+The development shown in this chart is rather unexpected and unusual:
-As Haskell started as a research language and was designed by a committee it should have been abandoned long before the millennium.
+Haskell started as a research language and was designed by a committee so it should have been abandoned long before the millennium.

 But instead it gained some momentum in the early years followed by a rather quiet phase during the decade of OO hype (Java was released in 1995).
-And then we see a continous growth of interest since about 2005.
+And then again we see a continuous growth of interest since about 2005.

-## Actual usage versus discussion topic
+### Being used versus being discussed

+Then Simon Peyton Jones points out another interesting characteristic of the reception of Haskell in recent years.
+In statics that rank programming languages by actual usage Haskell is typically not under the 30 most active languages.
+But in statistics that rather rank programming languages by the volume of discussions in social media Haskell typically scores much better (Often in the top ten).

+So why is there so much talk about a language even if it is not one of the most active languages?

+A very short answer might be:
+Haskell has a number of features that are clearly different from thiose of most other programming languages.
+Many of these features have proven to be powerful tools to solve basic problems of software development elegantly.

+Therefore over time other programming languages have adapted parts of these concepts (e.g. pattern matching or type classes).
+In many discussions about such concepts the origin from Haskell is mentioned.

+This then contributes to the fact that e.g. Typescript, Scale or Rust developers start to deal with Haskell.

+A further essential point is that Haskell is still an experimental laboratory for research in areas such as compiler construction, programming languages, proofers, type systems etc.
+Haskell is also inevitably always a topic of discussion in the discussion about these approaches.

+Haskell weist etliche Merkmale auf, die sich deutlich von den Konzepten der meisten anderen Programmiersprachen unterscheiden.
+Viele dieser Merkmale haben sich als mächtige Werkzeuge erwiesen, um einige grundlegende Probleme der Softwareentwicklung elegant zu lösen.
+Daher haben im Laufe der Zeit andere Programmiersprachen Teile dieser Konzepte adaptiert (z.B.
+Pattern Matching oder Typklassen).
+In vielen Diskussionen über solche Konzepte wird dann oft auf die Herkunft aus Haskell hingewiesen und auf Abweichungen in der Umsetzung der Konzepte eingegangen.
+Das trägt dann mit dazu bei, dass sich z.B.
+Typescript-, Skala- oder Rust- Entwickler anfangen sich mit Haskell zu beschäftigen.

+Ein weiterer wesentlicher Punkt ist, dass Haskell immer noch ein Versuchslabor für Forschung in Bereichen wie Compilerbau, Programmiersprachen, Beweiser, Typsysteme usw. ist.
+Auch in der Diskussion über diese Ansätze wird zwangsläufig Haskell immer thematisiert.

 ## So why is Haskell such a hot topic in the software development community?

+> Haskell doesn't solve different problems than other languages.
+> But it solves them differently.
+>
+> -- unknown author

 - Funktionen sind 1st class citizens (higher order functions, Funktionen könen neue Funktionen erzeugen und andere Funktionen als Argumente haben)